 Prize Submission Guidelines

-- Manuscripts must be in English and in double-spaced Courier 12-point font and include all figures.
+- Manuscripts must be in English and double-spaced in a 12-point font and should include all contemplated figures.
 Photocopies of figures are acceptable for initial consideration.

-- Manuscript length is limited to a maximum of 1,000 pages.
+- Manuscript length is limited to a maximum of 200,000 words.

-- Manuscripts that do not win the Juanita Brooks Prize will also be considered for book publication.
+- Manuscripts that do not win the Juanita Brooks Prize may also be considered for book publication.

 - Manuscripts will not be returned and will be recycled after the competition.